tdemin/backup/README.md

     -p | --postgres: run the backups on PostgreSQL databases -d | --docker: run the backups on Docker volumes -c | --configs: run the backups on the files specified in /etc/backups.conf
+    --no-cleanup: don't cleanup after the backup has finished

 ##### Configuration options